Padmapiyush/Padmapiyush/README.md

 ![MasterHead](https://github.com/Padmapiyush/Padmapiyush/blob/main/Motivation%20March%20Banner%20(2)%20(1).png)
 <h1 align="center">Hi 👋, I'm Padmapiyush Pathak</h1>
-<h3 align="center">"Engineering innovation from the heart of India :octocat: <br> one line of code at a time. :keyboard: "</h3>
+<h3 align="center">"Engineering innovation from the heart of India :octocat: <br> Where Data Speaks, Analysts Listen. :keyboard: "</h3>

-> Exploring the realms of curiosity and constant enthusiasm, I'm a perpetual student who spends the majority of my time crafting intricate code, particularly in the captivating realm of JavaScript.
-Join me on this coding adventure, and let's bring our ideas to life together!
+> Delving into the realms of curiosity and perpetual learning, I am a dedicated data analyst who spends a significant portion of my time unraveling intricate datasets, particularly in the dynamic realm of data analysis.
+Join me on this analytical journey, and together, let's transform raw data into meaningful insights and unlock the stories it has to tell!

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>